bomaidea/courses/course1-java/course1.md

 Then there is an other line, with `public` this has the same meaning as above.
-The is `static` that for the moment you must to take as it is.
+There is `static` that for the moment you must to take as it is.
 Then there is `void` that means that is a method, so is a code block.
 Then there is `main` and is the name of the method, when java run the program starts this method.